n1ml3/n1ml3/README.md

 My main tech stack is react, typescript, tailwind, and python API.
 My favorite tools are figma, cursor and VS code.

-I’ve got a bunch of pinned projects, but my favorite is the [Profle website](https://namle-portfolio.vercel.app/).

 #### Fun Facts:

 * SUITS is my favorite TV series